Jacksons – AEG trial DAYS 68-69. FIVE DOCTORS and NURSE DEBBIE ROWE

 Note: “Percocet is a short-acting oxycodone combination product, meaning that the narcotic is paired in tablet form with an over-the-counter analgesic, in this case, acetaminophen.
 Percocet is dispensed in tablet form in the following dosages: the first number represents the milligrams of the active narcotic, oxycodone, in each pill; the second number represents the milligrams of acetaminophen in each pill: 2.5 mg / 325 mg – 5 mg / 325 mg 7.5 mg / 325 mg – 7.5 mg / 500 mg – 10 mg / 325 mg – 10 mg / 650 mg.

-Depending on the combination of narcotic Oxycodone and non-narcotic acetaminophen in the pill the maximum daily dosage is 6 to 12 pills, so if MJ were to take the maximal doze per day, the 45 tablets would be enough for 4-8 days.
+Depending on the combination of narcotic Oxycodone and non-narcotic acetaminophen in the pill the maximum daily dosage is 6 to 12 pills, so if MJ were to take the maximal doze per day, the 45 tablets would be enough for 4-8 days only.

 On July 20, 1993, there was another request for Percocet, due to strenuous rehearsals, prescribed with the knowledge of Dr. Klein.